 Intense Pulsed Light (IPL) is a kind of high-intensity source of broadband coherent light These properties allow IPL to have wide application for ablative resurfacing therapy, which is based on the theory of selective absorption of human skin tissue and photo thermolysis light sources.
-Meanwhile, IPL photo rejuvenation technology is more efficient and offer patients less downtime than conventional therapies for aged and photo damaged skin.
+Meanwhile, IPL photo rejuvenation technology is more efficient and offer patients less downtime than conventional therapies for an aged and photodamaged skin.

 IPL therapy is considered a non-ablative resurfacing technique, which means that it targets the lower layers of skin (dermis) without affecting the top layers of skin (epidermis).
-The advantage of IPL therapy is its minimal downtime – patient can often have the procedure done in their lunch break and return to work immediately afterwards.
+The advantage of IPL therapy is its minimal downtime – patient can often have the procedure done on their lunch break and return to work immediately afterward.

 IPL uses special filters that block unwanted wavelengths.
 The filters can be changed to “cut off” the shorter wavelengths.
 The appropriate filter will depend on the depth of the intended target

 For the treatment of unwanted hair.